They Wove for Horses: Diné Saddle Blankets

 The saddle blankets on exhibit date from 1860 to 2002 and are arranged by weaving methods: tapestry weave; two-faced double weave; and twill weaves of diagonal, diamond, and herringbone patterns.
 By using a variety of warp and weft yarns—natural wool, cotton, angora mohair, unraveled bayeta, and Germantown—weavers added individuality to the everyday and fanciful tapestries they created for horses.

 Horse trappings on exhibit reveal the great pride that Diné horsemen took in their horses and how they adorned them for ceremonial and social events.
 The Diné first learned how to manufacture saddles and bridles from neighboring cultures and their proficiency quickly surpassed that of their mentors.
 That devotion resonates still, as the horse remains a viable living force in Diné life today.

-Diamond Twill-Weave Single Saddle Blanket
+Tapestry-Weave Single Saddle Blanket

 Tapestry-weave single saddle blanket, 1930–40 Handspun wool warp and weft, and aniline dyes Gift of Ginger Hyland (55957/12)